RoadieHQ/marketing-site/content/docs/details/permissions/index.md

 ## Backstage Permissions Framework

-Roadies Permissions system is based on the Bacsktage Permissions framework.
-More information on the framework in general can be found in Backstage docs:
+Roadies role-based access control system is inspired by the Bacsktage Permissions framework.
+More information on that framework in general can be found in Backstage docs but is not necessary to understand when interacting with Roadie:

 - Backstage docs on [policy definitions](https://backstage.io/docs/permissions/writing-a-policy/).
 - Backstage docs on [custom rules](https://backstage.io/docs/permissions/custom-rules/).